 Creating and Delivering a Project Proposal

-Once you’ve reached the booking phase of your client journey, the HoneyBook Proposal is the most powerful tool to use.
+When you’ve reached the booking phase of your client journey, HoneyBook’s Proposal Software is the most powerful tool to use.
 The file includes a contract and invoice, so your clients can review your scope of work and terms before providing payment to kick off the project.

 Take Advantage of HoneyBook Customization